Mexico Dress Code

 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.

 Do not chew anything at all and do not smoke before the interview.

 When you start working, ask on the first day what the dress code usually is and try to match that on the following days.

 In general, day-to-day office work requires what is best described as business casual.
 Long trousers and short-sleeved shirts for men and casual dresses for women are acceptable.

 Other Mexico Dress Code Info

 We hope that your Mexico job search will be successful.
-The Mexico dress code is integral part of Mexico job interview because how you dress is the one of the most important attribute in not hired for available jobs.
+The Mexico dress code is an integral part of Mexico job interview because how you dress is the one of the most important attributes in not hired for available jobs.